PulpCattel/Tails-BitcoinCore-Wasabi/README.md

 **PROBLEMS TO SOLVE**

-* Store keys, privacy-concern informations or wallets on low security system with lot of code.
+* Store keys, privacy-concern information or wallets on a low security system with lot of code.
 * Be worried or stressed using your daily computer because it’s a delicate target.
 * Have a stationary setup, highly impractical if it’s necessary to use it outside its location.